-In conjunction with the Departmental Representative, the Responsible Manager should develop an agenda and schedule a meeting with the senior management team (affected Secretarial Officers) to present the recommended Department position.
+In conjunction with the Departmental Representative, the Responsible Manager should develop an agenda and schedule a meeting with the senior management team (affected Secretarial Officers) to present the recommended Departmental position.
 The agenda should include discussion of the Responsible Manager's estimate of the associated costs and contribution to safety.

-The senior management team, chaired by the Under Secretary, is composed of organizations that have direct line responsibility or significant involvement in activities encompassed by the Department response, and typically includes the following Secretarial Officers:
+The senior management team, chaired by the Deputy Secretary, is composed of organizations that have direct line responsibility or significant involvement in activities encompassed by the Department's response, and typically includes the following Senior Managers:

-- Assistant Secretary for Defense Programs (DP-1), - Assistant Secretary for Environment, Safety, and Health (EH-1), - Assistant Secretary for Environmental Management (EM-1), - Associate Deputy Secretary for Field Management (FM-1) - General Counsel (GC-1), - Assistant Secretary for Human Resources and Administration (HR-1).
+- Under Secretary for Nuclear Security (NA-1), - Deputy Administrator for Defense Programs (DP-1), - Assistant Secretary for Environment, Safety and Health (EH-1), - Assistant Secretary for Environmental Management (EM-1), - General Counsel (GC-1), and - Appropriate field managers.